-As of December 31, 2013 and June 30, 2014 (unaudited), outstanding options for the purchase of 1,730,184 shares of common stock at an exercise price of \$0.15 per share have performance-based vesting conditions that have been deemed to be not probable of vesting.
+As of December 31, 2013, outstanding options for the purchase of 1,730,184 shares of common stock at an exercise price of \$0.15 per share have performance-based vesting conditions inclusive of change-in-control conditions and have been deemed to be not probable of vesting.

 The aggregate intrinsic value of stock options is calculated as the difference between the exercise price of the stock options and the fair value of the Company's common stock for those stock options that had exercise prices lower than the fair value of the Company's common stock.
-The aggregate intrinsic value of stock options exercised was \$1 and \$33 for the years ended December 31, 2012 and 2013, respectively, and \$33 and \$34 for the six months ended June 30, 2013 and 2014, respectively (unaudited).
+The aggregate intrinsic value of stock options exercised was \$1 and \$33 during the years ended December 31, 2012 and 2013, respectively.

-The Company received cash proceeds from the exercise of stock options of \$4 and \$215 during the years ended December 31, 2012 and 2013, respectively, and \$215 and \$12 during the six months ended June 30, 2013 and 2014, respectively (unaudited).
+The Company received cash proceeds from the exercise of stock options of \$4 and \$215 during the years ended December 31, 2012 and 2013, respectively.

-The weighted average grant date fair value of stock options granted during the years ended December 31, 2012 and 2013 was \$0.08 and \$0.12 per share, respectively, and \$0.10 and \$0.36 per share for the six months ended June 30, 2013 and 2014, respectively (unaudited).
+The weighted average grant date fair value of stock options granted during the years ended December 31, 2012 and 2013 was \$0.08 and \$0.12 per share, respectively.